Energy company reviews

 Gas prices will be cut 4% and electricity prices 2%.

-It announced the price cut on 1 April; the day that the energy price cap was increased and many firms upped their prices for customers by more than £100 per year
+It announced the price cut on 1 April; the day that the energy price cap was increased and many firms upped their prices for customers by more than £100 a year

 Octopus Energy also bought smaller rival Affect Energy.
 Affect Energy’s customers will be moved over to Octopus in due course.
 Octopus Energy says it will ‘continue providing their excellent service’.